 - Information on cash, savings, and checking account balances; investments – including real estate (not

 including the home in which you live); and business and farm assets for you (and your spouse if married).

-Be sure to use the exact name and date of birth on the DREAM Application that you use on your Admissions Application!
+Be sure to use the exact name and date of birth on the DREAM Application that you use on your application for admission!

 Completing the DREAM Application is not the last step; your application has to be processed, and then you get an Expected Family Contribution (EFC), which CSULB uses to figure out how much aid you can get.